top of page

 Flavor Spells

 The following spells are included in the cleric's repertoire, however; these spells cannot be used in combat and do not consume a spell slot.
-They are only to be used to enrich the narrative of your roleplay.
+They cannot be used to gain advantage, access a base, or otherwise - they are only to enrich the narrative of your roleplay.
 For spells that involve affecting another person, they should be treated as social rolls.
 They are fully consent based and cannot be used to force an outcome in a roleplay scenario.
 Some are available to a newly created character (Level 8) and others are unlocked at Level 10.

 Continual Flame